rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 ### Types and Interfaces

 Having laid out all tools, we can now dig into TypeScript to achieve our loosely stated goal of rendering incoming objects depending upon the incoming type.
-These objects will somehow be similar, so we'll use a button, which will be rendered slightly differently for this.
+These objects will somehow be similar, so we'll use a button, which will be rendered slightly different for this.

 Let's create our types in `src/buttonTypes.ts` and start with a very simple button: